milchmolch/LINUX_SHELL_4/README.md

 If your script is longer than a few dozen or hundred lines of code then you should rather use a general-purpose programming language like Python or Perl.

-Bash scripts are more prone to errors.
+Bash scripts are quite prone to errors.
 For [safer scripting](http://robertmuth.blogspot.ch/2012/08/better-bash-scripting-in-15-minutes.html) start every bash script with the following lines:

 ```
 #!/bin/bash